 In fact, the oft-forgotten 5 senses are some of the most powerful forms of description, things that can enrich a story and give it life.

-Discover More Examples Of The 5 Senses In Writing And More
+- How To Use The 5 Senses In Writing

 - What Are The Five Sensory Organs?